SwarnangkurDey/Movie-recommender-app/README.md

 ## Dataset

-The app uses two main JSON files as datasets:
+The app uses the following datasets:

 - **`movie_data.json`**:
-  Contains the feature vectors for movies, including genre indicators and IMDb ratings used for the KNN recommendation algorithm.
+  Contains the feature vectors for movies, including genre indicators and IMDb ratings used by the KNN recommendation algorithm.

 - **`movie_titles.json`**:
-  Contains movie metadata like titles and other descriptive attributes that help display results.
+  Contains movie metadata such as titles and other descriptive attributes to help display results.

+- **`movie_metadata.csv`**:
+  A CSV file containing additional movie details like release dates, genres, ratings, and other metadata which may be used for enrichment or future extensions.

 > These datasets are essential for the recommendation engine and should be present in the project directory.